Ernest Cline

-Ernest Christy Cline (born March 29, 1972) is an American science fiction novelist, slam poet, and screenwriter.
-He wrote the novels Ready Player One, Armada, and Ready Player Two and co-wrote the screenplay for the film adaptation of Ready Player One, directed by Steven Spielberg.
+Ernest Christy Cline (born March 29, 1972) is an American science fiction novelist, slam poet and screenwriter.
+He wrote the novels Ready Player One, Armada and Ready Player Two, and co-wrote the screenplay for the film adaptation of Ready Player One, directed by Steven Spielberg.

 Life and career

-Cline was born and raised in Ashland, Ohio, the son of Ernest Christy Cline and Faye Imogene (née Williams) Cline.
+Cline was born and raised in Ashland, Ohio, the son of Ernest Cline and Faye Imogene Cline.
 As a youth in the 1970s and 1980s, Cline was "addicted to video games and movies," especially Star Wars, the movies of John Hughes, and the tabletop roleplaying game Dungeons & Dragons.
 He worked in information technology in his twenties and worked on screenwriting during his spare time.

 Fanboys

-Cline co-wrote the screenplay for Fanboys, based on a storyline he had developed in the late 1990s while his mother was dying of cancer.
+Cline co-wrote the screenplay for Fanboys, based on a story he had developed in the late 1990s while his mother was dying of cancer.
 Cline shot some low-budget scenes himself and shared his screenplay draft with Harry Knowles, whose connections in the film industry helped Cline get the film produced.
 The final film was co-written by Adam F. Goldberg and directed by Kyle Newman.
-It was finally released in 2009 after reshoots, reedits, and delays.
+It was finally released in 2009 after reshoots, re-edits, and delays.
 Cline later recalled that the film "changed my whole life.
 Fanboys is my first real original screenplay, and it got made."